 This section provides information about the percentage of students in kindergarten through grade 12 who have been suspended at least once in a given school year.
 Students who are suspended multiple times are only counted once.

-2019 Fall Dashboard Suspension Rate for All Students/Student Group
+2022 Fall Dashboard Suspension Rate for All Students/Student Group All Students Medium 1.9% suspended at least one day 1813 Students

-All Students

-Green

-1.3

-Declined -1.5 1927